vsundesha/vsundesha.github.io/README.md

 ## TO DO
 - [ ] Inline critical `.css` in `<head>` for faster load times
-- [ ] Fix theme-switcher - sometimes it does not inject all of the colors properly on first page load and a refresh, fixes itself after switching the theme back and forth.
+- [ ] Fix theme-switcher - sometimes it does not inject all of the colors properly on first page load and a refresh, fixes itself after switching the theme back and forth. --> dactl theme !